PlaceOS/docs/index.md

 See the [reference material](reference/api) for detailed technical docs.

+## Videos and Demonstration Apps

+You can watch a [short](https://placeos.wistia.com/medias/bnz61a0wfw) or [in-depth](https://placeos.wistia.com/medias/vyn0rsm5vi) video demonstrating the various functions of PlaceOS Backoffice.

+Take our [Workplace](https://templates.demo.place.tech/workplace/#/) or [Concierge](https://templates.demo.place.tech/concierge/#/) Demo Apps for a spin.

 <!-- Todo: add a neat version of the doc compass in suitable theme -->

 *[AV]: Audio Visual